How to improve SEO for JavaScript-heavy Websites

 • Explore different bundle size.

-• Analyze the tree/hierarchy of each module and its dependencies.
+• Analyse the tree/hierarchy of each module and its dependencies.

 • Differentiate between third-party node modules and app sources including scripts.